jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

 We’ve generated additional spikes, but this isn’t actually the full picture!

-Printing out the tensor will show that the presence of “off-spikes”.
-These spikes take on a value of ``-1``.
+Printing out the tensor will show the presence of “off-spikes” which take on a value of ``-1``.

 ::